Active on over two million WordPress sites, Elementor is, by the numbers, one of the most popular WordPress page builder plugins in existence.

 Elementor theme builder helps you build custom WordPress sites

 While Elementor theme builder will require a little more sweat equity than using a pre-built WordPress theme, it gives you the ability to fully customize every single aspect of your WordPress site using the same visual, drag-and-drop interface that you use to build your page content with Elementor.

 Beyond that, the conditional display rules let you further customize your site by giving you the ability to create different designs for different types of content.

 Finally, the dynamic content functionality is incredibly versatile for going beyond basic blog or brochure sites.
 It unlocks the true power of WordPress by letting you dynamically bring in content for custom content types (the examples I gave you above are really only scratching the surface).

 Whether you just want a little more control over the looks of your blog or you want to build your own custom site or eCommerce store, Elementor theme builder is one of the best WordPress plugins you’ll find for this purpose.

-Plus, Elementor theme builder is part of the normal $49 Elementor Pro package, which means you’ll also get access to all the other Elementor Pro features for the same price (including the Popup Builder).
+Plus, Elementor theme builder is included with all paid plans which start at $49.
+This means you’ll also get access to all the other Elementor Pro features for the same price (including the Popup Builder).

 To sum it up, from both a functionality and a value perspective, Elementor Pro and theme builder is a no-brainer, and there’s a reason why Elementor has exploded in popularity over the past few years.